ptsteadman/notebook/computer/hexo.md

 to work, one needs to add a `<!-- more -->` comment in the source of the post.
 Or, you can install a plugin that allows you to define custom excerpt in the front matter.

+### Scripts Directory

+One of the things I really discovered too late is the "Scripts" directory in the theme folder.
+In Hexo, the various plugins drive the structure of the site, as opposed to the placement of different files and directories, as in Jekyll.
+The plugins programatically create folder structure, etc, where in Jekyll I mostly used the liquid markup to structure the site.

+The problem is, then, that the user wants to extend hexo to do some sort of custom thing.
+If one had to publish a new plugin, that'd be too much work.
+But the theme level scripts folder allows one to extend the base hexo functionality in 'user space' effectively.